-Students in grades 9-12 may be exempt from a semester test if they meet all exemption requirements.
 Students who do not have excessive or serious discipline referrals, have earned an "A" for the course, and have 3 or fewer absences may be exempt from the semester test.
 Students who do not have excessive or serious discipline referrals, have earned a "B" for the course, and have 2 or fewer absences may be exempt from the semester test.
 Students who do not have excessive or serious discipline referrals, have earned a "C" for the course, and have no absences may be exempt from the semester test.
 Tardies may also affect semester test exemption eligibility.
 Semester test exemption does not apply in weighted courses or AP courses.
 Failure to take a required semester test will result in zero credit for the test.
 On semester test days, students only have to attend classes in which they are required to take a semester test.
 A study hall will be provided for students who must remain on campus due to transportation issues.